chenfengrugao/ic-efficiency/README.md

-# its
+# IC Efficiency

-issue tracking system for IC products
+Apps to improve IC flow and RD management.